intfract/igcse/README.md

 A **FORK** and **STAR** shows that you support this project!

+There is a [SvelteKit version](https://igcsekit.vercel.app/) of this web app available that has structured questions.

 ## License

 The license is a modified GNU license.
 You must: